Global Wealth ManagementTrack your US and India wealth in one place

 Taxable estate: $520,000 (after $60,000 exemption).
 Estate tax: approximately $200,000.
 His heirs lose over one-third to taxes, payable within 9 months.

 Life insurance provides liquidity for estate taxes.
 A $250,000 policy helps pay taxes without forcing asset sales.
-The US-India DTAA provides some relief through foreign tax credits.
+There is no estate tax relief under the US-India DTAA.
+The DTAA covers income taxes only.
+Rajesh's heirs must pay the full estate tax with no bilateral offset.

 India Capital Gains Tax